 Rental properties are a lucrative investment, but with everything that could go wrong, from damage due to plumbing issues to personal injury, it’s important to keep yourself protected with the right insurance.
+But choosing the right insurance for your rental property often feels challenging.
+Read this blog to discover various types of rental property insurance, their coverage, and pick the right one for your investment property.

 Rental Property Insurance: What Does it Cover?

-Also called landlord insurance, rental insurance policies safeguard you from the risks involved in renting out your property.
+Rental property insurance also known as landlord insurance, rental insurance policies safeguard you from the risks involved in renting out your property.
 Its coverage varies depending on your chosen insurance policy, but generally, rental insurance covers the following:

 #1 Dwelling Coverage